The best places to travel in June

 Finally, no trip here would be complete without boarding a boat to appreciate the beauty of the Azores from the ocean between dipping into the crystalline water and watching out for dolphins.

 Need more convincing?
-Here’s why you should shake-off your misconceptions about Madeira.
+Here’s why you should shake off your misconceptions about Madeira.

 Where to stay: to stay in Funchal in fabulous style, it doesn't get better than the Reid's Palace.
-Set on a cliff in ten acres of subtropical gardens overlooking the Atlantic, this 5-star resort features an oceanfront spa, three swimming pools and direct access to the sea.
+Set on a cliff amid ten acres of subtropical gardens overlooking the Atlantic, this 5-star resort features an oceanfront spa, three swimming pools and direct access to the sea.

 You might also want to browse top places to stay on Sao Miguel.